 Aligning Your Look With Your Mission

-When it comes to promoting a business, nothing is more critical than the brand logotype.
+When it comes to promoting a business, particularly a restaurant, nothing is more critical than the brand logotype.
 Getting it right goes a long, long way towards making an impression on a distracted public that sees thousands of visuals on a daily basis.

 To be successful, a corporate mark requires design integrity, repetition in the marketplace, and a connection to the goods or services it represents.
 Whether abstract or literal, the Nikes, Apples, and Coca-Colas of the business world rely on a recognizable visual that connotes quality and trust.